-After successfully leveraging a background in international business, particularly related to the globalisation and export activities of Danish enterprises, Morten’s efforts and expertise today focus on the international marketing and branding of Denmark as a study and career destination for international talents.
+After successfully leveraging a background in international business, particularly related to the globalisation and export activities of Danish enterprises, Morten's efforts and expertise today primarily focus on the international marketing and branding of cities, regions and countries as a study and career destination for international talents.

-Morten is one of the architects behind Copenhagen Capacity’s talent attraction programmes and Danish Youth Goodwill Ambassador, with a core focus of aligning foreign direct investments with talent attraction and retention as well as the development of their ambassador corps activities.
+Morten is one of the original architects behind Copenhagen Capacity’s talent attraction and retention programmes with a core focus of aligning foreign direct investments with talent attraction and retention as well as the development of their ambassador corps activities.

 Phone:+46 73 894 5403

 Elise Perrault has a Master’s degree in Urban and Regional Strategies from Sciences Po.
 She worked in France with public authorities and municipalities on local development strategies, urban renewal programmes and social housing policy.
 She’s interested in gathering all the forces to make cities more sustainable, inclusive and fun and has experience working with inhabitants and civil society.